navnorth/wp-oer-curriculum/readme.txt

 == Description ==

-WP Curriculum enables users to create and share collections of Open Educational Resources with basic metadata such as Standards, Objectives, Subjects, etc. Add resources like images, links, files, etc. to a curriculum.
-WP Curriculum is designed to compliment and work with existing resources in the [WP OER](https://wordpress.org/plugins/wp-oer/ "WP OER") plugin.
+OER Curriculum enables users to create and share collections of Open Educational Resources with basic metadata such as Standards, Objectives, Subjects, etc. Add resources like images, links, files, etc. to a curriculum.
+OER Curriculum is designed to compliment and work with existing resources in the [WP OER](https://wordpress.org/plugins/wp-oer/ "WP OER") plugin.

-Additionally, with WP Curriculum plugin you can:
+Additionally, with the OER Curriculum plugin you can:
 * Add multiple authors to a curriculum
 * Add educational standards from ASN Standards like the Common Core State Standards
 * Add attributes to a curriculum like Subjects Areas, Grade Levels, Age Levels and Instructional Time